cemrich/adb-multiplexer/README.md

 ## Usage
 ```
-usage: adb-multiplexer.js [-h] [-v] [-t TIMEOUT] command
+usage: adb-multiplexer.js [-h] [-v] [-c] [--no-color] command

 Executes ADB commands on all connected devices.

 Positional arguments:
-  command               ADB command to execute, for example "adb install
+  command         ADB command to execute, for example "adb install <path to
-                        <path to apk>".
-Use quotation marks for multiword
+                  apk>".
+Use quotation marks for multiword commands.
+The
-                        commands.
-The "adb" prefix is optional.
+                  "adb" prefix is optional.

 Optional arguments:
   -h, --help      Show this help message and exit.
   -v, --version   Show program's version number and exit.
-  -t TIMEOUT, --timeout TIMEOUT
-                        Timeout in milliseconds after which a command will be
-                        canceled.
-Defaults to 10000 (10 seconds).
-Set 0 for
-                        no timeout.
+  -c, --continue  Continues to execute the given command on every device that
+                  will be connected for as long as this tool is running.
+  --no-color      Disables coloring of adb command output.

-Example usage: main.js -t 0 "adb install myApp.apk"
+Example usage: main.js "adb install myApp.apk"
 ```